crayxt/translate/README.md

 pip install -r requirements.txt
 ```

-Obtain a Google API key (for example from AI Studio), then set:
+Obtain a Google API key, then set:

 ```
 set GOOGLE_API_KEY=your_google_api_key
 ```

+That same variable is used for:

+- Gemini AI Studio / Gemini API mode
+- Gemini Vertex API-key mode

+Vertex API-key mode currently supports the global endpoint only.

 Or use another supported provider: